English Version of the VIN Inspection Process

 You will need to present the following at the time of your inspection:

-• Other documents (please see “What to Bring To Your Inspection” section above and bring what pertains to you).
+- Other documents – Visit the “What to Bring” section above and bring what pertains to you.

-Parts purchased from a licensed business via the Internet or electronically will only be accepted for new, aftermarket components.
-You must print out a copy of the receipt to present to the VIN Officer at the time of inspection.
-The printed receipt must include the business name, address, phone number, date of purchase, description of part, purchase price, and tax paid.
-Internet bid receipts, ebay, etc. will not be accepted.
+Parts purchased from a licensed business via the Internet or electronically will only be accepted for new aftermarket components.
+You must print out a copy of the receipt to present to the VIN Officer at the time of the inspection.
+The printed receipt must include the business name, address, phone number, date of purchase, description of the part, purchase price and the taxes paid.
+Internet bid receipts, (eBay, etc.), will not be accepted.

 No. A rebuilt salvaged vehicle must have all damaged major component parts replaced or repaired to meet requirements before inspection.
 The WSP will only inspect complete vehicles per RCW 46.12.560.
 Major component parts include at least each of the following RCW 46.80.010: